axil/blog/content/software/ribbon.rst

 2) Revert 'Open' and 'Save' dialogs to traditional form (the new form is called "Backstage"):
 "File | Options | Save | Don't show the Backstage when opening or saving files"

-This way Open and Save buttons open the file dialog directly (instead of going though File | Open
+This way Open and Save buttons open the file dialog directly (instead of weeding through File | Open
 | Computer | Browse)

 3) Add 'Clear Formats' button, which deserves to be a big button on its own rather